-- 2.1 The Association's primary focus is on the treatment of relocated buildings across all zones. - 2.2 The outcome that the Association is seeking is to treat relocated dwellings on the same or similar basis as new in situ dwellings, subject to performance standards, including the requirement for a pre-inspection report, prior to relocation, which contains the necessary requirements to upgrade the relocated dwelling within a prescribed time period (12 months). - 2.3 The draft rule framework is specified in the Association's submission, and I attach that as a schedule to this statement. - 2.4 It is acknowledged that the relocated building topic is listed for later hearing in hearing F, currently scheduled for hearing in April 2025.
-However, given the outcome that the Association seeks is relevant to B1 (rural zones) and B2 (urban zones) it appears appropriate for the Association to signal its position at this stage of the hearing process, but acknowledges that relocated building matters will be addressed later at hearing F.
+- 2.1 The Association previously appeared at the B1 Rural Zones hearing, to signal its position in relation to relocated buildings.
+Hearing F includes relocated building rules as a district-wide matter. - 2.2 The Association's primary focus is on the treatment of relocated buildings across all zones, noting that the in some specific zones, like the Port area, that there are zone-specific requirements. - 2.3 The outcome that the Association is seeking is to treat relocated dwellings on the same or similar basis as new in situ dwellings, subject to performance standards, including the requirement for a pre-inspection report, prior to relocation, which contains the necessary requirements to upgrade the relocated dwelling within a prescribed time period (12 months). - 2.4 The draft rule framework is specified in the Association's submission, and I attach that as a schedule to this statement.